-Whether you are in high school and considering college majors, or you have been working in another profession for years and want to enter the education field, explore this guide on how to become a teacher from the University of Kansas School of Education.
+Whether you are in high school and considering college majors, or you have been working in another profession for years and want to enter the education field, explore this guide on how to become a teacher from the University of Kansas School of Education and Human Sciences.

 Is teaching the right profession for you?

 Like any rewarding profession, teaching presents its fair share of challenges.
 Before you pursue the education necessary to become a teacher, you should determine if teaching will make the best use of your strengths and fit your personality and life.

 Some of the qualities of a good teacher include:

 Most teaching jobs are social in nature and require you to interact with students, other teachers, administrators and/or parents on a daily basis.
 Teachers also need to be able to act on their feet and make decisions that comply with a school's rules and regulations.
 In addition, a teacher must have the ability to defuse disruptive behavior and mediate disputes.

 To discover if teaching is the right profession for you, get closer to the profession.
 Do you know any teachers?
 Inquire about their favorite and least favorite parts of the job.
 You may also be able to shadow a teacher for a day or volunteer at your local school.

 What level do you want to teach?

 Another factor to weigh is the age of students you prefer to work with.
 Teaching jobs exist at the following levels:

 - Postsecondary (ages 18+)